-When tackling a goal, preparing yourself mentally is crucial to accomplishing that goals.
+When tackling a goal, preparing yourself mentally is crucial to accomplishing that goal.
 Let’s get prepared:

 • Establish and project an unshakeable confidence that you’ll achieve your goal.
 Absolutely imperative!!
 Even if you don’t have genuine confidence in the beginning, “fake it ‘til you make it.”
 Achieving your goal should not be in question; think of it as something that WILL happen no matter what.
 Projecting this idea onto others will make them want to follow you because we are naturally attracted to those who are successful.